MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 - Starting in Visual Studio 2022 version 17.6, you can add *.natjms* and *.natstepfilter* files directly to the solution or project.

-- Syntax errors in *.natstepfilter* and *.natjmc* files are not reported in the debugger's Output window.
+- Syntax errors in *.natstepfilter* and *.natjmc* files aren't reported in the debugger's Output window.

-- Unlike *.natvis* files, *.natstepfilter* and *.natjmc* files are not hot-reloaded.
+- Unlike *.natvis* files, *.natstepfilter* and *.natjmc* files aren't hot-reloaded.
 Instead, these files are reloaded near the beginning of the debug session.

 - For template functions, the use of `&lt;.*&gt;` or `&lt;.*` in the name may be helpful.